ming4779/Nguyen_2270_Project/README.md

 Issues:
 When starting the program, if you type in the wrong code.
 It will return weird results in options in the main menu.
+You will get infinite loop if you enter anythings other than number when menu pop up.